 Deutsche Bank, Commerzbank, and the German finance ministry declined to comment.

-Speculation of a merger between the two has heightened under the tenure of Finance Minister Olaf Scholz, who has spoken in favour of strong banks.
+Speculation of a merger between the two has heightened under the tenure of Finance Minister Olaf Scholz, who has spoken in favor of strong banks.
 His team has met frequently with executives of Deutsche, Commerzbank and major shareholders.

 The suggestion that such a merger is the only option for Deutsche is "completely false", said the source, speaking on condition of anonymity.